maikelvl/dot-json/README.md

   dot-json <file> <key-path> --delete    Delete a key by key-path

 Options:
-  --indent=<n>    Indent with <n> of white space characters [default: auto] -d --delete     Delete the key-path
+  --indent=<n>      Indent with <n> of white space characters [default: auto] [--json-value] -d --delete       Delete the key-path
-  -h --help       Show this message with options
+  -j --json-value   Parse the input value as a JSON string (to set whole objects or arrays) -h --help         Show this message with options
   -v --version      Print the version number
 ```

 ### Quick tip for editing package.json